phuang5/personalwebsite/index.md

 I am a [Sociology PhD student] at University of California, Irvine, affiliated with the Networks, Computation, and Social Dynamics Lab, and advised by Professor [Carter T. Butts].
 Before coming to UCI, I received bachelor's degrees in Sociology and Economics from [Peking University]. <br />

 Broadly interested in social relations and population dynamics, I take a relational and structural approach to study social processes and people's experience therein.
 My current project examines how network dynamics and geopolitical conditions shape internal and international migration.
-My second line of research studies the spatial distribution of social relations, and its application in understanding the diffusion of infectious diseases such as [COVID-19]. <br />
+My second line of research studies the spatial distribution of social relations, and its application in understanding the [diffusion of infectious diseases] such as COVID-19. <br />

 My methodological work mainly focuses on developing statistical and computational methods to model network relations and population structures (in dynamic and on a large scale).
 I am currently studying the modelling of large, dynamic, valued networks under the framework of exponential-family random graph models (ERGMs).
 In another project, we employ loglinear models and simulated annealing for imputation of three-way array data, which can be applied to infer distributions of multiple demographic characteristics in small-areal units.